FranPolo25/FranPolo25/README.md

 One of my greatest achievements as a professional in Ericsson is having been selected to configure/integrate the telephone and Wi-Fi network at JFK airport.
 Also I have been recognized many times by stakeholders, co-workers and my boss for the quality of the deliverables.

-Let me share a little presentation of who Francisco Polo is during my journey with Ericsson ▶️ [Francisco Polo.pptx](https://github.com/FranPolo25/FranPolo25/files/12825544/Francisco.Polo.pptx).
+Let me share a little presentation of who Francisco Polo and the impact I have made during my journey with Ericsson ▶️ [Francisco Polo.pptx](https://github.com/FranPolo25/FranPolo25/files/12825544/Francisco.Polo.pptx).

 The world of data caught my attention recently, specifically the roles such as data analyst or data scientist, so I am looking to apply on those roles.